neuroradiology/gosuki/README.md

 GoSuki is a blazing fast real time bookmark manager with zero plugin dependencies and a single binary.
-It's designed to work in the background and manage your bookmarks across all your browsers, profiles.
+It's designed to work in the background and manage your bookmarks across all your browsers, profiles and external sources through its modular plugin system.

 ## Features in a nutshell